Yiffer-xyz/yiffer.xyz-v3/README.md

+## Architecture

+This is a Remix app, running on Cloudflare Pages.
+It's serverless and server-side rendered.
+Additional components:

+- Cloudflare D1 SQL database
+- Cloudflare R2 storage
+- Posthog for analytics (also Google Analytics)
+- Postmark for emailss
+- Cloudflare CDN
+- A cloudflare worker for running crons (in the `workers` folder)

+There's also a small "normal" node+express server running on a VM in Vultr, which you'll need to run alongside this project when developing locally.
+The repo for this is [yiffer.xyz-v3-imageserver](https://github.com/Yiffer-xyz/yiffer.xyz-v3-imageserver).
+This is used for:
+- Processing images - Sharp is not available on the Cloudflare VMs.
+Comic pages, thumbnails, and advertisements.
+- Some page management, like renaming/reordering, though this should ideally be moved to this project, as has been started in for example `api.admin.rename-comic-files.ts`.
+- In local development, used to serve images.

 ## Development

-### Environment variables and such

-Unless you want to use the database "locally", you only need one file, `.dev.vars`.
-Place this in your project root.
-Ask Melon or find the up-to-date one in discord.
+### Setup

+All environment variables should be put in `.dev.vars`, in project root.
+Ask Melon for values.
+These are set in the Cloudflare dashboard for the main/dev sites. `wrangler.toml` also includes a few bindings that are available (R2, D1).

 ### Running

 See `db/README.md` for database setup instructions.

-After setting up the config file above, run `yarn dev`, and the site should be good to go at [http://127.0.0.1:8788](http://127.0.0.1:8788).
+After setting up the config file above, run `yarn dev`, and the site should be good to go at [http://localhost:5173](http://localhost:5173).

 ### Deploying

 All pushes will generate a preview build on Cloudflare.
-You can access these in the cloudflare dashboard (if you have permission), or, more easily, via Github by checking the commit's ✅checkmark after a minute or two.
+You can access these in the cloudflare dashboard (if you have permission).
+For PRs, you can also check on Github by checking the PR's ✅checkmark after a minute or two.
 It'll show a "Cloudflare Pages — Deployed successfully" which you can expand to get the preview link.
-The master branch is continuously deployed to [new.testyiffer.xyz](https://new.testyiffer.xyz).
+The master branch is continuously deployed to [new.yiffer.xyz](https://new.yiffer.xyz).
+The `beta` branch is continuously deployed to [new.testyiffer.xyz](https://new.testyiffer.xyz).

 ## Coding

+### Random tips/info
-Of course, prettier and eslint are used.
+- Of course, prettier and eslint are used.
 I recommend a lint-on-save rule.
+- Since everything is SSR'd, make sure to avoid hydration mismatches (will show up in the browser console).
+Prefer using tailwind classes to show/hide things rather than show/hiding them via js.
+- Console.logs from loaders and actions (aka server-side code) show up in the cli you're running the dev command from - not in the browser console.
-Generally, if unsure of how to do things, take inspiration from other code already there.
+- Generally, if unsure of how to do things, take inspiration from other code already there.
+- If you don't have it already, get the `Tailwind CSS IntelliSense` extension for VSCode.

 ### Fetching